sambit19/kotlin-gradle/README.md

 # kotlin-gradle-template-project

-This project can be cloned to run a Kotlin project using Gradle as the build tool
+How to create a Kotlin project that uses Gradle as the build tool

+Step 1: Go to IntelliJ IDEA -> New Project -> Kotlin -> JVM | IDEA - > Provide Project Name -> Finish

+Step 2: Open the terminal within IntelliJ

+Step 3: In the root project directory type: `gradle init --type=kotlin-application` and select DSL language as Kotlin